transreductionist/caging/README.md

    - Looking at users with a full name appearing more than 100 times (30) in the user database the following appear more than 5 times within the same zip code.
 There are a total of 27 full names, of which only 2 are not within the Puerto Rico zip code.
 The list does not include last names which are empty strings.
-        - John Adamoyurka appears 9 times for the zip code 0 (Puerto Rico or perhaps empty field).
+        - John Ad***yurka appears 9 times for the zip code 0 (Puerto Rico or perhaps empty field).
-        - David Allemore appears 14 times for the zip code 0.
+        - David Al***ore appears 14 times for the zip code 0.
-        - David Martin appears 5 times for the zip code 77375.
+        - David ***tin appears 5 times for the zip code 77375.
-        - Charles Millensifer appears 6 times for the zip code 2893.
+        - Charles Mi***nsifer appears 6 times for the zip code 2893.
    - An initial examination shows that most names occurring over a 100 times appear 1 or 2 times in any given zip code and those that appear 2 times are typically the same donor.
 This is why zip code with the full name can be a good discriminator.
 It it appears 2 times it is likely a duplicate user.